 A weary Traveler finds himself lost in the desert.
 Again and again, he passes the same palm tree.
 It is unknown how long he has traveled in circles.
 With a slight spark of cleverness, the Traveler gathers some paper and finds a piece of drifting ash.
 He draws a map.

 Having learned from his past mistakes, the Traveler progresses and finds himself in a different place.
 The Traveler looks at his map.
 "I haven't been here before," he says.

 A woman on a camel rides over the horizon.
 Eureka!
 She is a Guide and she has a map.
 In his excitement, the Traveler eagerly shows her his crude cartography.
-He thinks to himself, "Finally I meet someone."
+He thinks to himself, "Finally, I have met someone."

-The Traveler boasts, in great detail, of his inventiveness.
+The Traveler boasts in great detail of his inventiveness.
 How, rather than repeating the same mistake, he learned and altered his course, thereby saving his own life.
 The Traveler believes this makes him quite unique, and against all odds, he has to come to this place and met a guide.
 He did it alone, with only his self-reliance and wit.
 The conquering hero of his mental narrative, worthy of admiration.
-He is his biggest fan.
+He is his own biggest fan.

 The Guide pats the Traveler on his shoulder.
 Seeing that he is doing fine on his own, she leaves on her camel.

-"Good job," the Guide says as she waves to the Traveler.
+"Good job," the Guide says as she waves goodbye to the Traveler.